 To avoid losses and maximize your revenue, you should update your customer database systematically.
 The most common reason for mistakes in the database is human errors, followed closely by a lack of internal communication between company departments.

-You should decide which team members will have the rights to access customer data and edit it.
-If something goes wrong, you'll quickly find out who is responsible for it.
 Ideally, only a small group of people should be in charge of the database with your client information.
-Centralizing ownership of customer data is the most efficient way of adding value to this data.
-But business processes of some companies are organized so that almost the whole staff needs to work with the CRM.
-If this is your case, you should:
+Centralizing ownership of CRM data is the most efficient way of adding value to it.

 Educate everyone about your security measures